jaime-varela/PINN_schrodinger_bridges/README.md

 ## Results

 The accompanying notebook contains the relevant results.
-A key advantage of the PINN-based approach is that it recovers the full marginal density \(p(x,t)\), not just the drift field.
+A key advantage of the PINN-based approach is that it recovers the full marginal density $p(x,t)$, not just the drift field.
 The animation below illustrates an example of the inferred density evolution.

 ![density_function](density.gif)